Charles Rudd

 Charles Dunell Rudd (22 October 1844 – 15 November 1916) was the main business associate of Cecil Rhodes.

 Early life

-He was born at Hamworth Hall, Northamptonshire, the son of Henry Rudd (1809–1884), who had a shipbuilding business in London, and his first wife Mary Stanbridge.
+He was born at Hamworth Hall, Norfolk, the son of Henry Rudd (1809–1884) and his first wife Mary Stanbridge.
+His family had been in the shipbuilding and paint businesses.

 Rudd studied at Harrow School (1857–1862) and then entered Trinity College, Cambridge in 1863, where he excelled in playing rackets.
 He left for Cape Colony in 1865 before completing his degree, according to himself under medical advice.
 There he hunted with the likes of John Dunn and endeavored in various business enterprises.
 In the early 1870s, he worked for his brother Thomas' (1831–1902) Port Elizabeth-based trading firm.

 Partnership with Cecil Rhodes

 In 1872/3 Rudd and Rhodes became friends and partners, working diamond claims in Kimberley, dealing in diamonds and operating pumping and ice-making machinery, amongst many other odds and ends.
 Between 1873 and 1881, while Rhodes intermittently attended college in England, Rudd managed their interests.
 By 1880 they had become rich and, with others, formed the De Beers Mining Company.
 Rudd was one of the directors and also held large interests in the main machinery supplier for the mining fields.